Advertiser Disclosure

 First-time homebuyer programs in Nebraska

-There are several homebuyer assistance programs offered through the Nebraska Investment Finance Authority (NIFA).
+There are several homebuyer assistance programs offered through the Nebraska Investment Finance Authority (NIFA) and partner lenders.
 These include:

 - NIFA Homebuyer Assistance Program (HBA) Welcome Home: HBA offers low-interest mortgages and down payment assistance.
-To qualify, you must have a credit score of 640 or higher, have an income below $160,000 and be buying a house less than $470,000, among other requirements.
+To qualify, you must have a credit score of 640 or higher, have an income below $174,000 and buy a house less than $470,000, among other requirements.

 - NIFA First Home program: If you're a first-time homebuyer who doesn’t need down payment assistance, the First Home program could be for you.
 In general, it comes with lower rates than the HBA program but has the same requirements.